Best Cardamom Substitute?

 Because of cardamom's unique flavor, your best bet is combining two potent and complex flavors- like the intensity of cloves with the woodiness of cinnamon.
 This cardamom substitute is best for use in meat and seafood dishes.
 For 1 teaspoon of cardamom, substitute 1/2 teaspoon each of these two spices.

-If you are okay with your end product having a little different flavour, you can use a lesser quantity of ground cinnamon than the amount of ground cardamom suggested because cinnamon is a powerful spice.
+If you are okay with your end product having a little different flavor, you can use a lesser quantity of ground cinnamon than the amount of ground cardamom suggested because cinnamon is a powerful spice.

 You can also use a combination of ground cinnamon and grated nutmeg.
 Again use a lesser quality of this spice mixture because both these spices are very strong.
 Little goes a long way!